p1ksou/venustas/README.md

 # Venustas

-✨ A modern and elegant theme for Jellyfin.
+✨ A modern and elegant theme for Jellyfin !

 ## 📚 Table of Contents